lezojeda/luz-ojeda.github.io/src/pages/resume.md

 - **Compass** (Aug 2024 - Today)
   - Reorganized an internal marketing page with grid and list view, pagination, multiple filters and a favorites folder
-  - Took the initiative to create an Epic in Jira where to gather many tasks throughout the internal marketing app to improve its codebase.
-Identifying issues, potential improvements through refactoring, ordering of files, etc.
 - **Southworks** (Jan 2023 - Jul 2024)
   - Created **Python** scripts using **Selenium** and **BeautifulSoup** to scrape makeup data from various retailers, processed into Excel files.
   - Migrated the **Azure Virtual Desktop** service to React from Knockout JS, implementing and testing new features.